 Heritage and climate action in communities

-The Our Heritage, Our Future team are supporting communities to safeguard their heritage with Community Heritage and Climate Action Plans (CHCAP), as part of the Our Heritage, Our Future programme.
+The Our Heritage, Our Future team is supporting communities to safeguard their heritage with Community Heritage and Climate Action Plans (CHCAPs).

-By identifying the heritage of buildings, places, traditions and spaces that are important to the community, we explore future opportunities and threats, including the impacts of climate change.
+By identifying the heritage of buildings, places and traditions that are important to the community, we explore future threats and opportunities, including the impacts of climate change.

-We can facilitate a series of workshops and activities, which generate the contents of the action plan, then continue to support your community as you add to, update, and implement the plan over time.
+We facilitate a series of workshops and activities which generate the contents of the action plan, then continue to support your community as you add to, update and implement the plan over time.

 What is a Community Heritage Climate Action Plan?